anerv/cycling_data_quality/README.md

 ## Limitations

 The workflow uses OSMnx to load OSM data and includes some elements (like feature matching) that are computationally expensive.
-For analysis of bigger areas (e.g., regions or countries), we recommend using [Pyrosm](https://pyrosm.readthedocs.io/en/latest/) for creating street networks from OSM data (not included in the repository for now).
+For analysis of bigger areas (e.g., regions or countries), it is recommended to use for example [Pyrosm](https://pyrosm.readthedocs.io/en/latest/) for creating street networks from OSM data (not included in the repository for now).

-Although we in the design of the workflow attempt to cover the main aspects of data quality relevant to bicycle networks, there are some limitations to the current state of the method.
-In terms of data modelling, for the sake of simplicity, we make use of an undirected network.
+Although the content of the workflow attempts to cover the main aspects of data quality relevant to bicycle networks, there are some limitations to the current state of the method.
+In terms of data modelling, for the sake of simplicity, it makes use of an undirected network.
 This means that it does not contain information about allowed travel directions, assumes movements in each direction on all links and therefore always represent streets and paths with one edge (instead of one for each direction of travel).
 The current state of the workflow does not make use of routing on the network, but for future iterations travelling directions, as well as including the underlying street network, might be necessary for accurate path computations.

-Another limitation touches upon the core purpose of the workflow, and the type of result it can produce: since we do not operate with one dataset as ground truth against which another can be evaluated, we cannot conclude where the error lies when differences are identified.
-For a successful application of the workflow, we thus both expect the user to have some familiarity with OSM data structures and tagging conventions, but also enough knowledge of the study area to evaluate the results independently.
+Another limitation touches upon the core purpose of the workflow, and the type of result it can produce: since the analysis does not operate with one dataset as ground truth against which another can be evaluated, it cannot be concluded where the error lies when differences are identified.
+For a successful application of the workflow, it is thus both expected that the user has some familiarity with OSM data structures and tagging conventions, but also enough knowledge of the study area to evaluate the results independently.

-Furthermore, we do not directly evaluate the positional accuracy of neither the OSM nor the reference data - although a certain level of internal positional accuracy can be deduced from the feature matching.
-While some level of positional accuracy certainly is of importance, the internal structure and topology is of greater significance for the research questions we are working with.
+Furthermore, the positional accuracy of the OSM and the reference data are not directly evaluated - although a certain level of internal positional accuracy can be deduced from the feature matching.
+While some level of positional accuracy certainly is of importance, the internal structure and topology is of greater significance for the type of research this quality assessment is designed for (i.e., research with a system-wide focus on connections and accessibility).

 A final word of caution concerns the use of grid cells for computing local values for quality metrics.
-While this has the benefit of highlighting spatial variation in potential errors and density of mapped features, it also introduces the problem of the *modifiable areal unit problem* (MAUP) - meaning that imposing artificial spatial boundaries on our data can distort the results and highlight or disguise patterns based on how we delimit the study area.
+While this has the benefit of highlighting spatial variation in potential errors and density of mapped features, it also introduces the problem of the *modifiable areal unit problem* (MAUP) - meaning that imposing artificial spatial boundaries on our data can distort the results and highlight or disguise patterns based on the study area is delimited.

 ---